The Forest of Doom: Reception

+Tony Watson reviewed The Forest of Doom for Different Worlds magazine and stated that "On the whole, I found The Forest of Doom a diverting, if simple, solo adventure.
+While it certainly won't replace solitaire adventures for the various fantasy role-playing games on the market, the simple system provided in the booklet works very well and raises the Dell line above the rest of these sort of books.
+The Forest of Doom and the other books in the series might be just the right gift for someone interested in role-playing but a bit hesitant about the rules that usually accompany most role-playing games."

 In other media

 A ZX Spectrum and Commodore 64 video game based on the book was released by Puffin Books in 1984.

 The gamebook was also converted into a 40-page d20 System role-playing adventure by Jamie Wallis.
 It was published by Myriador in 2004 and reissued in pdf format by Greywood Publishing in 2008.

 This gamebook has later been released by Tin Man Games.

 In 2018, the audio company FoxYason Music Productions, known for their work with Big Finish Productions announced that they would be releasing an original, full-cast audio drama based on The Forest of Doom in a CD boxset with The Citadel of Chaos, Deathtrap Dungeon, and Creature of Havoc for summer 2018.
 It will be written by David N. Smith, directed by Richard Fox and will feature Rachel Atkins returning to the role of Vale Moonwing from FoxYason Music's first release based on The Warlock of Firetop Mountain, sub-titled The Hero's Quest.